-What if the Notice to Appear is Defective?
+What Happens When the Notice to Appear is Defective?

-The key element to take from the above case is that more people should now be eligible for cancellation of removal and other forms of relief based on the above procedural advantage.
+The key takeaway from that case is that more people should be eligible for cancellation and other forms of relief based on the above procedural advantage.

 Why am I being placed into deportation proceedings?

-If the Department of Homeland Security (DHS) is trying to deport you, it may be for one of the following reasons:
+If the Department of Homeland Security (DHS) is trying to deport you, they’ll typically try to base their decision on one of the following reasons:

-- You have violated immigration laws, such as entering the United States without inspection or parole.
+- You’ve violated immigration laws, such as entering the United States without inspection or parole

-- You have overstayed a student or work-related nonimmigrant visa.
+- You’ve overstayed a student or work-related non-immigrant visa

-- You have misrepresented yourself on a nonimmigrant or permanent resident application.
+- You have misrepresented facts about yourself on a non-immigrant or permanent resident application

 - Termination of Proceedings

 - Cancellation of removal